Yorkshire Young Sinfonia

 For the first time, a youth orchestra completely swapped sheet music for digital scores.

 During an entire week, the young musicians rehearsed with 45 iPad Pros which had one thing in common: the Newzik App.

-Technology was used to its fullest and not a single paper score was needed as a back-up.
+The technology was used to its fullest and not a single paper score was needed as a back-up.

-Rehearsals were held for 7 hours everyday, iPads moved from rooms to rooms for sectional sessions entailing real logistical challenges such as device battery life.
+Rehearsals were held for 7 hours every day, iPads moved from rooms to rooms for sectional sessions entailing real logistical challenges such as device battery life.

 Below the story illustrated by BBC News.

-YYS is a unique youth orchestra in Yorkshire, delivering courses for young musicians and unforgettable high profile concerts.
+YYS is a unique Youth Orchestra in Yorkshire, delivering courses for young musicians and unforgettable high profile concerts.
 In September 2015, YYS gained national acclaim as the feature of the BBC Radio 4 programme “Birth of an Orchestra” with Alan Bennett.